 If you have a small business, you may have wondered if it’s worth it to invest in a warehouse management system.
-After all, many of the advantages of a warehouse management system seem more suited to bigger businesses like 3PLs, distribution and fulfillment centers that need to keep track of and coordinate inventory across multiple warehouses.
+After all, many advantages of a warehouse management system seem more suited to bigger businesses like 3PLs, distribution, and fulfillment centers that need to keep track of and coordinate inventory across multiple warehouses.
 However, a warehouse management system can be beneficial for small businesses, too.

 - Inventory Management